matthieugomez/LeastSquaresOptim.jl/README.md

 ## Memory
 Objects are updated in place at each iteration: memory is allocated once and for all at the beginning of the function.

 You can even avoid any initial allocation by passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
 Such an object bundles a `LeastSquaresProblem` object with a few storage objects.
-Since the type and number of objects depends on the method and solver used, you need to pass these options to the constructor rather than the `optimize` functon.
+Since the set of storage objects depends on the method and solver used, these options should be passed to the constructor.
 ```julia
 rosenbrock = LeastSquaresProblemAllocated(x, fcur, rosenbrock_f!, J, rosenbrock_g!;
                                           method = :dogleg, solver = :qr)